reeceorbuck/reeceorbuck.github.io/_posts/2017-12-29-an-explanation-of-how-i.md

     &lt;link href=&quot;https://instagram.com/reeceorbuck&quot; rel=&quot;me&quot; /&gt;
 ```

-##Final words
-So thats where I&#39;m at right now.
-I can post from the various micro.blog apps, editorial on my iPad and web apps such as [Quill](https://quill.p3k.io).
-I haven&#39;t been able to get it to work with MarsEdit yet, but I think at this stage it only works with micro.blog hosted blogs as it doesn&#39;t support micropub.

-###Other questions I have:
+## Other questions I have:
 As in, things that I&#39;ll have to figure out as time goes on:

-*What are the best practice for images?
++ What are the best practice for images?
 The micro.blog feed only shows images that appear as inline html inside the content but I don&#39;t know whether they should be put in at the start or the end of text content, or if it doesn&#39;t matter.
 When posting images from the apps there&#39;s no way to specify where an image would appear inline.
-*I haven&#39;t figured out comments (through webmentions) yet.
++ I haven&#39;t figured out comments (through webmentions) yet.
-*Also when replying to someone else&#39;s post I&#39;m not sure whether this runs through my site at all.
+* Also when replying to someone else&#39;s post I&#39;m not sure whether this runs through my site at all.
-*Editing.
+* Editing.
 I can do this directly through the markdown file on the site, but am unsure how that would propagate through the micro.blog feed.
 Also if post editing is included in the micro.blog apps I&#39;m not sure if this will be able to integrate with my bridge solution.
-*Can I tag posts?
+* Can I tag posts?
-*Not entirely sure how mentions work at all, such as if they need to be a reply to an existing post (and if not, where in the world are they), but I&#39;ll have to wait until someone actually mentions me I guess.
+* Not entirely sure how mentions work at all, such as if they need to be a reply to an existing post (and if not, where in the world are they), but I&#39;ll have to wait until someone actually mentions me I guess.

+## Final words
+So thats where I&#39;m at right now.
+I can post from the various micro.blog apps, editorial on my iPad and web apps such as [Quill](https://quill.p3k.io).
+I haven&#39;t been able to get it to work with MarsEdit yet, but I think at this stage it only works with micro.blog hosted blogs as it doesn&#39;t support micropub.